nipoppy/.github/.github/pull_request_template.md

 - [ ] Tests have been added

 For bug fixes:
-- [ ] There is at least one test that would fail under the original bug conditions.
+- [ ] There is at least one test that would fail under the original bug conditions